Wills, Trusts & Probate

 Beneficiary

-A beneficiary is a person or entity named in the will who is entitled to receive assets or benefits from the estate once the will is executed and the estate is administered.
+A beneficiary is a person or entity named in a will who is entitled to receive assets or benefits from the estate once the will has been executed and the estate administered.
+Beneficiaries are notified during probate and may receive distributions according to the will’s terms after debts, taxes, and administration costs are addressed.
+Clear communication with beneficiaries throughout the process helps manage expectations and reduces the likelihood of disputes.

 Simple Estates with Clear Wills